usharesoft/appcenter-docs/apis/en/source/pages/usermachineimage/userMachineImagePublishedStatus_getAll.rst

 A list of :ref:`status-object` objects are returned.

-The ``pimg`` query parameter can be used to retrieve a subset of published machine images status.
+The ``img`` query parameter can be used to retrieve a subset of published machine images status.

 Security Summary
 ~~~~~~~~~~~~~~~~